TieuKhang/codeplayer-project/README.md

 # codeplayer-project
- a project to help with practicing simple coding
+This is a project to help with practicing simple coding.
+Here is the link to the project: https://tieukhang.github.io/codeplayer-project/